-STOJILJKOVIC has served as director of the PIK firm in Pozarevac, vice-president and president of the Economic Council of Yugoslavia, and president of the Economic Council of Serbia.
+14. Vlajko STOJILJKOVIC was born in Mala Krsna, in Serbia.
+He graduated from the University of Belgrade with a law degree, and then was employed at the municipal court.
+Thereafter, he became head of the Inter-Municipal Secretariat of Internal Affairs in Pozarevac.
+Vlajko STOJILJKOVIC has served as director of the PIK firm in Pozarevac, vice-president and president of the Economic Council of Yugoslavia, and president of the Economic Council of Serbia.

-54. By April 1997, Vlajko STOJILJKOVIC became Deputy Prime Minister of the Serbian Government and Minister of Internal Affairs of Serbia.
+15. By April 1997, Vlajko STOJILJKOVIC became Deputy Prime Minister of the Serbian Government and Minister of Internal Affairs of Serbia.
 On 24 March 1998, the Serbian Assembly elected a new Government, and Vlajko STOJILJKOVIC was named Minister of Internal Affairs of Serbia.
 He is also a member of the main board of the SPS.
-At all times relevant to this indictment, Vlajko STOJILJKOVIC, has held the post of Minister of Internal Affairs.
+Vlajko STOJILJKOVIC resigned from his post as Minister of Internal Affairs of Serbia on 9 October 2000.
+He is a deputy in the Federal Assembly's' Chamber of Republics.
+At all times relevant to this indictment, Vlajko STOJILJKOVIC, held the post of Minister of Internal Affairs.